MsainZn/tstForLeaarn/README.md

-# Hello World in different languages
+# This is Hello World in different languages

 > You can fork this repository and add your Hello World